 The Space Station is a manned satellite.

-The International Space Station is the largest manned object ever sent into Space.
+The International Space Station (ISS) is the largest manned object ever sent into space.

-It serves as a science laboratory and a home to crews of astronauts and cosmonauts.
+The ISS acts as a science laboratory, and a home to crews of astronauts and cosmonauts.

 The International Space Station is powered by solar energy.

 The first Space Station of any kind was launched into orbit by the Soviet Union on April 19, 1971, called the Salyut 1.
 Unfortunately, after a 23 day stay, the three Soviet cosmonauts started their journey home.
-As they approached Earth, air escaped from their capsule and they sadly lost their battle for life before it had landed.
-They had tragically suffocated, and the reason is because at that time, it was not compulsory for Soyuz cosmonauts to wear pressure suits.
+As they approached Earth, air escaped from their capsule and they tragically suffocated.
+Unfortunately at that time, it was not compulsory for Soyuz cosmonauts to wear pressure suits.
 Pressure suits would have saved their lives.

-In 1973, the United States launched its first Space Station, Skylab into orbit.
-Three crews visited Skylab between 1973 and 1974, staying for 28, 59, and 84 days at a time.
-After these visits, Skylab was left to decay, due to funding.
-In July 1979, Skylab reentered Earth’s atmosphere and fell back to Earth, finding its way into the Indian Ocean, while some debris was also found in a sparsely populated area of Western Australia.
+In 1973, the United States launched it’s first Space Station, Skylab into orbit.
+Three crews visited Skylab between 1973 and 1974, staying for 28, 59 and 84 days at a time.
+After these visits, Skylab was left to decay, due to lack of funding.
+In July 1979, Skylab re-entered Earth’s atmosphere and fell back to Earth, finding its way into the Indian Ocean, while some debris was also found in a sparsely populated area of Western Australia.